gargassus/GW2_EI_log_combiner/README.md

-Combines multiple ArcDps logs processed by GW2-Elite-Insights-Parser to json output into summarized drag and drop package for use with a [TW5](https://github.com/TiddlyWiki/TiddlyWiki5) static html file or [TW5](https://github.com/TiddlyWiki/TiddlyWiki5) nodejs server.
+Combines multiple [ArcDps](https://www.deltaconnected.com/arcdps/x64/) logs processed by [GW2 Elite Insight Parser](https://github.com/baaron4/GW2-Elite-Insights-Parser/releases) to json output into summarized drag and drop package for use with a [TW5](https://github.com/TiddlyWiki/TiddlyWiki5) static html file or [TW5](https://github.com/TiddlyWiki/TiddlyWiki5) nodejs server.

 This is a continuation of my efforts previously focused on a fork of @Freyavf /[arcdps_top_stats_parser](https://github.com/Drevarr/arcdps_top_stats_parser).
 Influenced heavily by all the participants in the WvW Data Analysis discord